 - Yuzu Nembutsu (融通念仏宗 Yūzū-nenbutsu-shū, "Those who recite Nenbutsu")

 Pure Land Buddhism was based on a new concept of Buddhahood which developed in early Mahāyāna Buddhism.
-Early in the development of Mahāyāna, the number of Buddhas increased rapidly; they were regarded as great saviours who reigned over separate "Buddha-worlds"or "Buddha-lands" generated by their good karma and scattered throughout the universe.
+Early in the development of Mahāyāna, the number of Buddhas increased rapidly; they were regarded as great saviours who reigned over separate "Buddha-worlds" or "Buddha-lands" generated by their good karma and scattered throughout the universe.
 It was believed that through their wisdom, compassion, and skill, these Buddhas could bring persons who called upon them to rebirth in their lands and there guide them to enlightenment and Buddhahood.
 Some of these Buddha-lands were thought to be purified, that is, to be more splendid, pleasurable, and propitious to attaining Buddhahood than others.

 Amitābha (Amida) became the most popular of the Buddhas possessing a purified Buddha-land (浄土 Jōdo).
 The Infinite Life Sūtra (Sanskrit: सुखावतीव्यूहः Sukhāvatīvyūhaḥ sūtra; Japanese: 無量寿経 Dai muryōjukyō) relates the career of this Buddha.
-While still a bodhisattva (Buddha-to-be), he vowed to establish a purified Buddha-land superior to all others and to bring there all beings who would rely upon him with deep devotion.
+While still a bodhisattva (Buddha-to-be), he vowed to establish a purified Buddha-land superior to all others and to bring there all beings who would rely upon him with sincere devotion.
 He then perfected his Buddhahood and fulfilled his vows by establishing a pure land called Sukhāvatī (極楽 Gokuraku,"The Ultimate Blissful"), into which he saves all those who call upon him.

-This text and other Pure Land scriptures emphasize that the practice called nembutsu is the way to express one's reliance upon Amida and achieve rebirth in his land.
+This text and other Pure Land scriptures emphasise that the practice called nembutsu is the way to express one's reliance upon Amida and achieve rebirth in his land.
 Nembutsu originally meant meditation upon the Buddha, but later came to mean invocation of his name.
 In other words, according to Pure Land Buddhist teachings, those who call upon Amida in great sincerity and devotion with the formula namu amida butsu (南無阿弥陀仏) are welcomed into the Pure Land.

-Pure Land Buddhism also teaches that those whom Amida especially wishes to save in this way are the sinful and destitute who have no other means of salvation.
+Pure Land Buddhism also teaches that those whom Amida especially wishes to save in this way are sinful and destitute who have no other means of salvation.
 Thus, Pure Land Buddhism claims to be a genuine Mahāyāna way of universal salvation.

 - Nussbaum, Louis-Frédéric, Japan Encyclopedia, Harvard University Press 2005